 It's important to tighten up security across the board, not just on a few key systems.
 Supply chains are critical when working out who has access to your valuable information and how they might be looking after it.
 It is important that your suppliers protect your valuable information - several well-known breaches have been through supply chain vulnerabilities.

 Your web browser or security software will often warn you if a website looks suspicious, checking for an invalid security certificate or malware embedded in the page.
-It's easy for staff to develop warning fatigue and simply click OK to every pop-up notification, so it's important to train them to remain vigilant and ask for assistance when in doubt.
+It's easy for your team to develop warning fatigue and simply click OK to every pop-up notification, so it's important to train them to remain vigilant and ask for assistance when in doubt.

 Think twice before clicking